manuguth/good-code-practices/README.md

 docker run -it -p 8881:8881  gitlab-registry.cern.ch/rodem-workshops/rodem-good-practices/base-python:latest bash
 ```

-if you want to make the current folder accessible within the image you need to mount it via `-v $(pwd):<path-to-folder>`
+if you want to make the current folder accessible within the image you need to mount it via `-v $(pwd):<path-to-folder>` and to change the working directory to your current directory you can specify it via `-w $(pwd)`.

 To run a Jupyter Notebook within the Docker image, use the following command: